 For me, undoubtedly most comfortable evening home wear has always been the down to earth ‘Lungi’.
 It is extremely comfortable and is an all season wear.
 It is unisex – wearable by both men and women.
 It is easy to wear without any hassles of zips, buttons or laces.
 One got to just tie at the waist.
 Tying a Lungi at the waist is surely not any rocket science, but to ensure that it remains there is surely an art by itself.
 Lungi surely provides free movement for the lower limbs and also air circulation, especially ideal for the hot and humid climate of Kerala.

-A Lungi is a cotton sheet about 2 meter in length and about a meter and a half in breadth and is characterised by its floral or window-curtain patterns.
+A Lungi is a cotton sheet about 2 meter in length and over a meter in breadth and is characterised by its floral or window-curtain patterns.
 By design, surely one-size-fits-all, both males and females and surely does not have any caste creed or religion.
 The only variation is that Muslims of Kerala wear it right to left, whereas others wear it left to right.
 It is very difficult for a normal eye to make out this subtle difference.
 Lungi is worn in India, Sri Lanka, Bangladesh, Pakistan, Nepal, Cambodia, Ethiopia, Myanmar and Thailand.
 ‘Mundu’ is its white cousin and is worn mostly outdoors in Kerala- to church, family functions and even to office.

 While serving in the Indian Army, I wore a Lungi to bed, even in remote border posts – at altitudes above 10,000 feet when the mercury dipped to nearly 30 degrees below the freezing mark.
 I wore it while serving in the North in Kashmir, in the West in the deserts of Rajasthan and in the humid jungles of Eastern India.
 It surely had no combat or camouflaged design or pattern as it was not an Army ‘issue’ item and surely did not figure in the ‘Dress Regulations for the Army.’